what-the-sid/faceAnalyser-Browser/README.md

 analyser.init_Face("video","canvas");  //id ofVideo and Canvas as params.

-//get analysed brightness (returns 1 if normal brightness. analyser.getBrightness(140,200);  //define minimum and maximum brightness as params.
+//get analysed brightness (returns 1 if normal brightness. analyser.getBrightness(140,200);  //define minimum and maximum brightness as params[0-255].

 //get distance of face from a centre area. analyser.getDistancefromCentreRect(10);   //area(as rectangle) to be initialized as centre(in percentage) as params.